 Donyarth or Doniert was the last recorded king of Cornwall, he was probably an under-king, a vassal of the West Saxons.
-Doniert is recorded on an inscription on King Doniert's Stone, a ninth century cross shaft which stands at St Cleer in Cornwall.
-The Dark Age monument consists of two granite stones, the remains of crosses, which are carved with latin inscriptions and intricate patterns.
+Doniert is recorded on an inscription on King Doniert's Stone, a ninth-century cross shaft that stands at St Cleer in Cornwall.
+The Dark Age monument consists of two granite stones, the remains of crosses, which are carved with Latin inscriptions and intricate patterns.
 One of the inscriptions reads ONIERT PROGAVIT PRO ANIMA, 'Doniert ordered (this) for his soul'.
-The stones stand in a small signposted enclosure on the B3254 road that runs from Minnions to Dobwalls, near the edge of Bodmin Moor.
-The Annales Cambriae, recorded that Doniert drowned in the River Fowey in 875.
+The stones stand in a small signposted enclosure on the B3254 road that runs from Minions to Dobwalls, near the edge of Bodmin Moor.
+The Annales Cambriae recorded that Doniert drowned in the River Fowey in 875.
 His death may have been an accident, but it was recorded in Ireland as a punishment for collaboration with the Vikings.

 Cornish, a branch of the Brythonic Celtic family of languages, belonging to the same linguistic group as Welsh, Breton and extinct Cumric, spoken in the north of England, diverged from Welsh towards the end of the seventh century A.D.
 Use of the language gradually declined as communication routes with the rest of the country progressed until in Elizabethan times it was confined to the southern limits of the county, west of Truro.